 The Gaming Laws of Thailand

 Thailand’s gambling laws derive from a patchwork of edicts and anti-gambling legislation.
 The government takes a strict approach to banning all forms of gambling.
-Physical casinos, sportsbooks, poker clubs and online betting sites are all outlawed.
+Physical casinos, sportsbooks, poker clubs and online betting sites in Thailand are all outlawed.
 The Thai government does not regulate any of these forms of gambling and it offers no protections for players.

 The published laws of gambling in Thailand provide for monetary fines, confiscation of gambling materials and prison sentences up to three years in length for anyone caught participating in gambling or organizing illegal gambling games.